AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 * [#12454](https://github.com/dotnet/coreclr/issues/12454) Comparative
   throughput of x86 vs x64 in .Net Core 2.0.

-Anecdotally we have heard that the performance of Roslyn on Mono is often beter than on .Net Core.
+Anecdotally we have heard that the performance of Roslyn on Mono is often better than on .Net Core.
 Roslyn performance (without the compile server) is often dominated by jit throughput.
 So this is worth further investigation.